neefmadeit/CSN190-Cybersecurity-Research-Project/README.md

 **Institution:** Bronx Community College

 ## Project Overview
-This project aims to design and develop an Automated Vulnerability Assessment Tool that streamlines the process of identifying, analyzing, and reporting security vulnerabilities in computer systems and networks.
+This project aims to design and develop an automated vulnerability assessment tool that streamlines the process of identifying, analyzing, and reporting security vulnerabilities in computer systems and networks.

 ## Software/Tools Used
 - Tool Name (version)